-2) “Parque Natural Montes de Malaga” is located in the north of the city of Malaga, which includes most of the Guadalmedina river basin, and is an example of forest reforestation after centuries of cultivation in the territory.
+2) “Parque Natural Montes de Malaga” is located in the north of the city of Malaga, which includes the majority of the Guadalmedina river basin, and is an example of forest reforestation after centuries of cultivation in the territory.

 3) “Desfiladeros de los Gaitanes” is a mountainous complex dominated by the jurassic stones that form part of an immense and spectacular natural site, located in the western part of the Betic Cordillera.
-The famous “Caminito del Rey” footpath, inaugurated by King Alfonso XIII and initially built for a functional fact, is one of the most popular hiking trails of the Spanish mountain lovers.
+The famous “Caminito del Rey” footpath, inaugurated by King Alfonso XIII, is one of the most popular hiking trails among Spanish mountain lovers.

-If you prefer to stroll through the center and you are attrached by the idea of ice skating, in front of the “Corte Inglés” shopping center every Christmas, there is a fancy ice skating rink where people dive with dances and pirouettes.
+If you prefer to stroll through the centre and you like the idea of ice skating, every Christmas, in front of the “Corte Inglés” shopping centre, there is a fancy ice skating rink where people skate with dances and pirouettes.